 Remove the pork loin from the oven and let it rest for about 5-10 minutes.
 While it’s resting, take the pan juices and pour them into a sauce pan.

 Heat the juices over medium heat and add the butter.
-If needed, add additional wine or chicken broth to the pan.
+If needed, add additional chicken broth to the pan.
 Whisk until the butter is nicely incorporated and the pan sauce is heated through.
 Season to taste with salt and pepper.

 To serve: Slice the pork loin roast and lay the slices on a platter.
 Pour some of the pan sauce over the pork slices and garnish with additional chopped fresh sage.